meta pixel code

-North Dakota Car Accident Attorneys
+Quick Facts About North Dakota Car Accident Claims

 Sand Law is your North Dakota Car Accident Team

-Motor vehicle accidents occur every day in North Dakota.
-There are many traditional factors, such as North Dakota’s often unpredictable weather, that play a factor in how many accidents occur during a given time.
 During the winter, snowstorms create hazardous driving conditions that can cause car accidents.
 Spring brings with it not only April showers but slick roads that can be bothersome for drivers.
 Summer and fall have their own effects on driver safety as well.

-It’s true that over the years, safety improvements to both roads and vehicles have reduced the number of serious injuries compared with a few generations ago.
 However, new distractions such as texting and driving, the use of electronic devices while behind the wheel, and other negligent acts still cause serious, injury-producing motor vehicle accidents on a regular basis.

 The car accident lawyers at Sand Law are experienced in fighting against insurance adjusters and defense attorneys to secure the compensation you deserve.